mjdall/mjdall-ps/README.md

 * Write a blurb about myself
 * Actually have a proper landing page
 * Write a blog post about making a static site for AWS
+* Switch the theme to use a react context
+* Scale font according to screensize

 ## ~~Framework Planning~~
 * ~~[Next JS](https://nextjs.org/)~~